SpecFlowOSS/SpecFlow.Plus.Examples/readme.md

 * CustomDeploymentSteps: A sample project based on the WindowsAppDriver project which shows how to use Custom Deployment Steps to set up the testing environment
 * ExcelExample: A sample project showing all possible usages of SpecFlow+ Excel
+* Filter_Example: A sample project to demonstrate how one can utilize filters to only run a specific subset of tests
 * Getting_Started: A very simple project based on the [Getting Started](http://www.specflow.org/getting-started/) guide.
 Includes a single SpecFlow+ Runner test and a very basic calculator application that is tested.
 * Getting_Started_Excel: Similar to the Getting Started for SpecFlow+ Runner, this project includes a basic calculator using features defined in Excel.
 * SeleniumGridWebTest: A sample project using Selenium Grid Web with SpecFlow+ Runner